atulumello/schrutify/README.md

 # schrutify
  Randomly inject Dwight Schrute into your browser

+Inspired by Cageify and Cenafy